 After finding a communication admissible, the Commission requests both States to submit any relevant information, based on which it tries to achieve a friendly settlement.
 It then prepares a report with recommendations that is submitted to the OAU Assembly.

-The ACHPR considers States' reports on their measures for implementation, receives and acts upon inter-State and individual complaints of violations of the African Charter, and creates various Special Mechanisms.
+on their measures for implementation, receives and acts upon inter-State and individual complaints of violations of the African Charter, and creates various Special Mechanisms.